 Imagine a unified database that provides rapid access to the names and biological attributes of every species on Earth, linking genetic, morphological, and ecological data, including reference to the exact location of the specimens, and made publically available.
-Not only would it provide a resource to assess species diversity and detangle links within the ecosystem food webs, but it could impact human health, safety, and economic well-being (see Recent Barcoding News Stories).
+Not only would it provide a resource to assess species diversity and detangle links within the ecosystem food webs, but it could impact human health, safety, and economic well-being (see the below sidebar, Barcoding News Stories).

 Creating a digital identification system for life

 The International Barcode of Life Project (iBOL; http://iBOL.org) attempts to provide just such a resource through the construction of a comprehensive library of DNA sequence tags, or “barcodes”, for eukaryotic life (Figure 1).
 It is based on the simple fact that for a given DNA fragment, the genetic variation across species exceeds sequence variation among members within the species.
 Thus, a very short, standard DNA segment, in this case a fragment of the CO1 gene for animals, and rbcL and MatK for plants, allows researchers to infer species identity faster and with more accuracy and precision than traditional taxonomy or morphological approaches alone.

 Figure 1.
 DNA barcodes uncover cryptic diversity and help delineate species.